 What we do

-Our research addresses some of the central problems in computer science and AI, by developing intelligent interactive systems which can collaborate effectively and adaptively with humans, and combining a variety of interaction modalities, such as speech, graphics, gesture, vision, and Natural Language.
-Our methods combine statistical and symbolic information processing, and we are developing data-driven machine learning approaches to build robust agents which can adapt autonomously in uncertain and dynamic interactions.
-These techniques are applied in a variety of domains, such as conversational interfaces, mobile search, wearable technology, technology enhanced learning, healthcare informatics, and human-robot interaction.
+Our research focusses on conversational AI, Natural Language Processing, and machine learning.
+We are developing intelligent interactive systems which can collaborate effectively and adaptively with humans, by combining a variety of interaction modalities, such as speech, graphics, gesture, vision and Natural Language.
+Our systems combine statistical and symbolic information processing, and we are developing data-driven machine learning approaches to build robust agents which can adapt autonomously in uncertain and dynamic interactions.
+These techniques are applied in a variety of domains, such as conversational assistants (e.g. Alexa, Siri etc), interaction with (remote) autonomous vehicles and sensors, conversational search, technology enhanced learning, healthcare informatics, and human-robot interaction (HRI) .
 We evaluate the performance of our models and algorithms both in simulation and in trials with real users.
+The Interaction Lab was one of only three teams to reach the finals of the Amazon Alexa Challenge, both in 2017 and 2018.
+We are the only non-US team selected for the Alexa Prize Simbot competition in 2022, and one of the few selected for the finals.

-We organised INLG 2016 in Edinburgh.
-We also organised the 1st Workshop on Data-to-text Generation and the workshop on Spatial Reasoning and Interaction for Real-World Robotics at IROS 2015.
+We hosted SIGDIAL 2022 !
+We also organised INLG 2016 , and the 1st Workshop on Data-to-text Generation , and the workshop on Spatial Reasoning and Interaction for Real-World Robotics at IROS 2015.
 We organised the 2018 SICSA workshop on Conversational AI.

 Some of our research projects: